 - tracing those who have been in close contact with an infected person for a long enough period of time to be at risk of infection

-- supporting these close contacts to self-isolate, so that if they have the virus they are less likely to transmit it to others
+- supporting those close contacts who are required to self-isolate, so that if they have the virus they are less likely to transmit it to others

 More about Test and Protect from the Scottish Government